‘Creating a better informed debate’

 ‘Meeting of Minds: What might a Good Society Look Like?’

 A joint event coordinated by I4P, The Centre for Local Economic Strategies (CLES), and the Webb Memorial Trust.
 The event was attended by an invited group to promote a meeting of minds; a consideration of what is required of a good society; and how do sectors collaborate to tackle poverty?
 The aim of the event was to share what is being done by different sectors in terms of poverty alleviation, and focus on what more can be done.
 The event centred around reinforcing the need for collaborative action between local state, civil society and business.
 Invited speakers representing public, private and civil society were invited to share their thoughts, and a roundtable discussion took place which asked, ‘what do we need to do to tackle poverty?’.
-More information
+More information about the event

 PUBLICATION: SEPTEMBER 2015